- Role and Function of Endocannabinoid System in Major Depressive Disease

 Elevated levels of stress hormones don’t just compromise your mental health, but can also negatively affect your physiological health - including your immunity and cognition (ability to think clearly and learn).
 Thankfully, there are many effective ways to naturally reduce stress levels including exercise, meditation, social interaction, and herbal supplements.

-Herbal Remedies for Stress
+Natural Remedies for Stress

 Many people are turning away from pharmaceutical drugs, which often have undesirable side effects, and looking for natural solutions to help their daily stress and anxiety.
 Some of today’s most popular herbal supplements for anxiety and sleep have actually been used since ancient times.
 Traditional medicine practices across the world have utilized herbal extracts with adaptogenic compounds, which increase our body’s resilience and ability to recover from physical or emotional stress.